open-ipcamera/open-ipcamera/README.txt

 # - Installs and configures "Motion" video camera package
 # - Installs and configures "MSMTP" package for email alerts on motion detection
 # - Abstracts data to a USB flashdrive formatted for EXFAT from the OS on the SD card
-# - Downloads "Dropbox_Uploader" for copying video & pics to cloud (Note: requires manual config)
+# - Downloads "Dropbox_Uploader" for copying video & pics to cloud (Note: requires setup in your Dropbox Account)
 # - Configures a SystemD Timer to upload images on USB flash drive to a DropBox account and delete the local copies
+# - SNMP V3 configured
 # - Changes default editor FROM crappy nano TO standardized vim
 # - Sets hostname (by variable)
 # - Disables AutologinSets and sets passwords for the users 'pi' and 'root'